aseprite/api/api/frame.md

 Gets or sets the duration of this frame in the animation in seconds.
 E.g. `0.3333` means that this frame will be `1/3` of a second in the screen when the animation is being played.

+## Frame.previous

+Returns `Frame` object in the previous frame number or `nil` if this is the first frame.

+## Frame.next

+Returns `Frame` object in the next frame number or `nil` if this is the last frame.